BrianM0330/GymTracker/README.md

 # Population Tracker

 This is a React web application made to monitor population at user's nearby Planet Fitness locations.
 I was inspired to make it because during the COVID-19 lockdown my primary gym shut down indefinitely, and I had to find a way to get to the gym at '*safe*' times.
 Unfortunately, Planet Fitness (at the time) didn't have any kind of population tracking, so I made this!
+Fortunately, they implemented their own population tracking a few months after I made this so my app is useless now.
+Do whatever you want with this!

 The website uses your current location to locate any nearby chains and allows you to view information relevant to that location.